What are your COVID-19 Protocols for Lessons?

 Our in house summer schooling show series starts at walk/trot on a lead line, so showing can start almost as soon as rider shows interest and has trainer/ parental approval to do so.

 How old do you have to be to take lessons?

 It’s not a bad idea to occasionally put 2 or 3 year olds on a pony for a few minutes.
 4 year olds can ride longer.
 At 5 or 6 they can start in lessons.

 Do I need any memberships to ride?

-Once you start competing in horse shows you will need to join the Ontario Equestrian Federation (OEF) which provides liability insurance to riders.
+Once you start competing in horse shows you will need to join Ontario Equestrian (OE) which provides liability insurance to riders.
 Its not a bad idea to have this membership even when not showing.
-Further memberships such as Equine Canada (EC), Trillium Hunter Jumper Association (THJA), and Ontario Hunter Jumper Association (OHJA) will depend on the level at which you are competing.
+The need for further memberships such as Equestrian Canada (EC), Trillium Hunter Jumper Association (THJA), and Ontario Hunter Jumper Association (OHJA) depend on the level at which you are competing.

 Do you train horses?

 Yes.
 We take in a number of young and sales horse for training.